-HSC Exam
+HSC

-Percentile Range
+minimum mark

-Required
+required

-2 unit English (General) or 31-100
+2 unit English (General) or 60

-2 unit English or 21-100
+2 unit English or 53

-3 unit English 11-100
+3 unit English 1

 The international economy at the end of the 19th century: trade, factor flows, and payment arrangements.
 Problems of the international economy between the wars.
 The impact of World War II and the international economy in the post-war era.
-Australian economic development and its relationship with the international economy; economic fluctuations; problems of the interwar period; growth of manufacturing; government policy and action; the importance of the mining industry, economic development and the distribution of income and wealth.
+Australian economic development and its relationship with the international economy; economic fluctuations; problems of the inter-war period; growth of manufacturing; government policy and action; the importance of the mining industry; economic development and the distribution of income and wealth.

-15.902 Management Strategy and Business Development S2 L2T11⁄2
+15.902 Management Strategy and Business Development